jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

     public void init() {

         // Create behaviours
-        this.onCreateNode = new JavaBehaviour(this, "onCreateNode", NotificationFrequency.TRANSACTION_COMMIT);
+        this.onCreateNode = new JavaBehaviour(this, "onCreateNode", NotificationFrequency.EVERY_EVENT);

-        this.onDeleteNode = new JavaBehaviour(this, "onDeleteNode", NotificationFrequency.TRANSACTION_COMMIT);
+        this.onDeleteNode = new JavaBehaviour(this, "onDeleteNode", NotificationFrequency.EVERY_EVENT);

         // Bind behaviours to node policies
         this.policyComponent.bindClassBehaviour(